ndaneil/crowdedness-monitor/README.md

 ## Software

-The software part can be divided into three parts:
+The software can be divided into three parts:
  - Cloud data storage
  - Device firmware
  - Data visualization and presentation